Constitution and RulesShiplake Vikings Rowing Club

 B. Nominations for the position of Chairman, Secretary / Treasurer and other Officers shall be put forward in the form of a motion under the terms of Rule 12.D.

 C. The term of office shall be for one year, and members shall be eligible for re-election.

 11. DUTIES OF COMMITTEE

-Chairman: The Chairman will preside at all General meetings of the Club and at all meetings of the Committee, and shall be responsible for guiding the activities of the club in accordance with its general policy as expressed by the majority of its members.
+A. Chairman: The Chairman will preside at all General Meetings of the Club and at all meetings of the Committee and shall be responsible for guiding the activities of the club in accordance with its general policy as expressed by the majority of its members.
 The Chairman shall represent or arrange for the representation of the Club at British Rowing regional level and at meetings of other organisations.
 The Chairman shall ex officio be a member of any other committee of the Club.

-Treasurer: The Treasurer will be responsible for the collection and disbursement of all monies belonging to the Club and will keep proper accounting records of all such transactions.
+D. Treasurer: The Treasurer will be responsible for the collection and disbursement of all monies belonging to the Club and will keep proper accounting records of all such transactions.
 He or she will present to the members at the AGM a balance sheet and income and expenditure account showing the Club’s financial position and the results of its transactions for the year.
-The transactions of the Club will be conducted through a bank account and will require the signatures of any two of the members of the Committee who have been designated for the purpose.
+The financials transactions of the Club will be conducted through a bank account managed by the Treasurer.
+The committee as elected at the AGM of September 2018 comprises the following:

 12. CLUB COMMITTEE